Liberace: Early career

 During this time, Liberace worked to refine his act.
 He added the candelabrum as his trademark, inspired by a similar prop in the Chopin biopic A Song to Remember (1945).
 He adopted Liberace as his stage name, making a point in press releases that it was pronounced "Liber-Ah-chee".
 He wore white tie and tails for better visibility in large halls.
 Besides clubs and occasional work as an accompanist and rehearsal pianist, Liberace played for private parties, including ones at the Park Avenue home of millionaire oilman J. Paul Getty.
 By 1947, he was billing himself as "Liberace—the most amazing piano virtuoso of the present day."

-In 1953, Liberace signed with Louis Snader, a California theater owner and TV producer whose telescriptions—short film clips were used as fillers on local stations across the country.
+In 1953, Liberace signed with Louis Snader, a California theater owner and TV producer whose telescriptions (short film clips) were used as fillers on local stations across the country.
 Liberace was replacing Korla Pandit, who parted ways with Snader due to a contract dispute.
 According to Eric Christiansen, the filmmaker who made Pandit's biopic: "[Liberace] used the same sets and took credit for his staring into the camera and breaking that wall.
 He felt like Liberace stole his soul."

-Liberace had to have a piano to match his growing presence, so he bought a rare, oversized, gold-leafed Blüthner Grand, which he hyped up in his press kit as a "priceless piano".
+Requiring a piano to match his growing presence, Liberace bought a rare, oversized, gold-leafed Blüthner Grand, which he hyped up in his press kit as a "priceless piano".
 Later, he performed with an array of extravagant, custom-decorated pianos, some encrusted with rhinestones and mirrors.
 He moved to the Los Angeles neighborhood of North Hollywood in 1947 and was performing at local clubs, such as Ciro's and The Mocambo, for stars such as Rosalind Russell, Clark Gable, Gloria Swanson and Shirley Temple.
 He did not always play to packed rooms, and he learned to perform with extra energy to thinner crowds to maintain his enthusiasm.